 In January 2018, the Joint Venture entered into a \$45,000,000 unsecured Line of Credit Loan Agreement and Promissory Note (the "Loan") with Bank of America, N.A. to fund early development activities.
-The Loan matures in January 2020, with an option to extend the maturity date until 2021, subject to certain conditions.
+The Loan originally was scheduled to mature in January 2020 and was extended to February 22, 2021 per the terms thereof.
 The interest rate on the Loan is LIBOR plus 2.85%, payable monthly.
 The Loan contains certain customary default provisions and the Joint Venture may prepay any amounts outstanding under the Loan without penalty.

-In February 2018, the obligations under the Loan were guaranteed by certain principals from Lewis and by the Company.
+In February 2018, certain principals from Lewis and by the Company guaranteed the obligations under the Loan.
 The guarantee shall continue in effect until all of the Loan obligations are fully paid and the guarantors are jointly and severally liable for all Loan obligations in the event of default by the Joint Venture.
-The Joint Venture recorded the Loan balance of \$43,158,000 as of October 31, 2019.
+The Joint Venture recorded the Loan balance of \$30,368,000 as of October 31, 2020.
 The \$1,080,000 estimated value of the guarantee was recorded in the Company's consolidated balance sheets and is included in other long-term liabilities with a corresponding increase in equity in investments.
-Additionally, a Reimbursement Agreement was executed between the Lewis guarantors and the Company which provides for unpaid liabilities of the Joint Venture to be shared pro-rata by the Lewis guarantors and the Company in proportion to their percentage interest in the Joint Venture.
+The extension had no impact on the Company's guarantee value.
+Additionally, a Reimbursement Agreement was executed between the Lewis guarantors and the Company, which provides for unpaid liabilities of the Joint Venture to be shared pro-rata by the Lewis guarantors and the Company in proportion to their percentage interest in the Joint Venture.